Creating Base Maps With ArcGIS Pro

 The source for political boundaries in these examples is the TIGER Cartographic Boundary Files, maintained and distributed by the US Census Bureau.
 The cartographic boundary files are, as the name implies, designed for mapping and may not correspond with the exact legal juristidictions.

-For a map like this example of central Illinois which covers the region of a state, the state, county, and city (place) boundaries are probably most appropriate.
+- Download the appropriate shapefiles.
+For a map like this example of llinois, the state, county, and city (place) boundaries are probably most appropriate.

 Because we experience and interact with the real world via modes of transportation, roads are excellent reference elements, and can also aid in navigation if a user wants to travel to experience one of the areas specified in the thematic features.